ariful95islam/microservices-demo/README.md

 # My EKS Application Infrastructure

 This repository contains Terraform configurations and Kubernetes deployments for setting up an EKS-based application.
-This is the best practices version.
-More details on the best practices can be found here: [K8s Config Best Practices](https://exciting-amusement-090.notion.site/K8s-Best-Practices-a8d0410b3d17467f9164b6a19df7ad95?pvs=4)
+This is the helmfile version.
+More details on this method can be found here: [Deployment with Helmfile](https://exciting-amusement-090.notion.site/K8s-Microservices-0ef8f69d41f84ded9ac1229c60aee801?pvs=4)

 ## Directory Structure

 - `vpc.tf`: Terraform configuration for AWS VPC setup.
 - `eks-cluster.tf`: Terraform configuration for AWS EKS cluster setup.
-- `k8s-config.yaml`: Kubernetes deployment configuration for the application microservices.
+- `helmcharts`: Kubernetes deployment configuration for the application microservices via helmfile.

 ## Prerequisites